villepp/villepp.github.io/README.md

-basic cv project made with react for front-end development course
+This is a basic CV project made with React for a front-end development course.